-“When you’re in a very quiet place, when you’re remembering, when you’re savoring an image, when you’re allowing your mind calmly to leap from one thought to another, that’s a poem.”
+WBEZ brings you fact-based news and information.
+Sign up for our newsletters to stay up to date on the stories that matter.“When you’re in a very quiet place, when you’re remembering, when you’re savoring an image, when you’re allowing your mind calmly to leap from one thought to another, that’s a poem.”
 Naomi Shihab Nye’s poem “Kindness” has traveled around the world.
 She grew up between Ferguson, Missouri, Ramallah, and Jerusalem.
 She insists that language must be a way out of cycles of animosity.
 She’d have us notice “petite discoveries” that embolden us to choose human nourishment over division.
 “Before you know what kindness really is / you must lose things.”
 This interview is edited and produced with music and other features in the On Being episode “Naomi Shihab Nye — Your Life Is a Poem.”
 Find more at onbeing.org.